Table of Contents

 However, a 2017 NASPP Deloitte Consulting Survey reported that two-thirds of companies that offer an ESPP say participants hold their purchased shares under Section 423 for at least one year and a day and get the favorable capital gains treatment.

 The unqualified plan has fewer restrictions, except the plan still requires majority shareholder approval.
-These plans do not have tax advantages like the qualified plan.
-Instead, employees pay the ordinary taxation rate.
+These plans do not have tax advantages like the qualified plan, and instead, employees pay the ordinary taxation rate.

 Most Plans Have 15% Discount From Market Price

-According to surveys, the employees’ discount price for shares is 5%-15% lower than the market price, with 15% being the most prevalent discount.
+According to surveys, the employees’ share discount price is 5%-15% lower than the market price, with 15% being the most prevalent discount.
 Employers usually impose a limit of 10% of after-tax pay.
 In any case, the IRS allows purchases up to $25,000 of stock annually.

 Look-back provisions are standard.
 The employer will calculate the stock price as the lower between the offering date or the purchase date.